-The police and authorised officers of the Department of Agriculture, Environment and Rural Affairs also have the powers to stop, search and seize vehicles used or suspected of being used for illegal waste activities, including fly-tipping.
+The police and authorised officers of the Department of Agriculture, Environment and Rural Affairs can stop, search and seize vehicles used or suspected of being used for illegal waste activities, including fly-tipping.

-Your local council provides waste disposal sites and recycling centres where you can safely and legally recycle/dispose of unwanted items.
+Your local council provides waste disposal sites and recycling centres where you can safely and legally recycle or dispose of unwanted items.

 - touch the waste - it may contain syringes, broken glass, asbestos, toxic chemicals or other hazardous substances